theforeman/puppet-foreman_proxy/README.md

 | 2.x            | 1.5 - 1.10     |                                                     |
 | 1.x            | 1.4 and older  |                                                     |

+21.x replaced the older `async_ssh` parameter of `foreman_proxy::remote_execution::ssh` with a more generic `mode` parameter, following the change in [smart_proxy_remote_execution_ssh](https://github.com/theforeman/smart_proxy_remote_execution_ssh) itself.
+This added support for the new `pull-mqtt` mode and - for that specific configuration only - there is a soft dependency on `puppetlabs-mosquitto >= 1.0.1 < 2.0.0` to install Eclipse Mosquitto as the MQTT broker.
 20.x started to register as a Smart Proxy host.
 This requires Foreman 3.1.
 When using an older Foreman, set `$register_in_foreman` to false.
 This does require manual registration then.
 18.x switched to running `smart_proxy_dynflow` as part of `foreman-proxy` service by default.
 On EL* distributions and Foreman < 2.5, `foreman_proxy::plugin::dynflow::external_core` needs to be explicitly set to `true`.
 16.x added support for Smart Proxy Registration feature, available in Smart Proxy 2.3 and newer.